neondatabase/website/content/docs/manage/api-keys.md

 To generate an API key:

 1. Log in to the [Neon Console](https://console.neon.tech).
-2. Click your account in the upper right corner of the Neon Console, and click **Account**.
+2. Click your account in the upper right corner of the Neon Console, and select **Account**.
 3. Select **Developer Settings** and click **Generate new API Key**.
 4. Enter a name for the API key.
 5. Click **Create** and copy the generated key.